boostercloud/booster/docs/README.md

 }
 ```

-Events and [entities](#4-entities-and-reducers) are closely related because entities represent the application's state after reducing the stream of events.
-All the events associated with the same entity are reduced together in the order they have occurred.
-If an event is related to an entity or not, it is domain-dependent.
-That's why Booster requires you to implement the `entityID` method.
-Entities and events are somehow coupled, but that coupling is limited to data.
+Events and [entities](#4-entities-and-reducers) are intimately related.
+All events belong to one entity through the `entityID` method, and entities represent the application's state after reducing the stream of events.
+Indeed, an entity is just an aggregated representation of the same data present in its events.
+It is possible to rebuild entities from events at any time.
+Booster guarantees that all the events associated with an entity, will be reduced in the same order they were stored.
 Take a look at this event:

 ```typescript
 @Event